 The following are the general food guidelines.
 However, please refer to the specific instructions you were given by your doctor's office as they may differ significantly depending on your child's individual needs.
 If you have any questions, please call your doctor's office.
-In an emergency after hours, please contact the Cleveland Clinic Nurse-On-Call at 216.444.1234 or 800.801.2273.

 In general, the guidelines specify that a patient should not eat solid food for eight hours before surgery and nothing more than a light meal or snack (crackers, soft food, etc.) for six hours before surgery.
 If the child is being breast fed, he or she should not nurse beyond four hours before surgery.
 Because children get dehydrated more quickly than adults, the general guidelines allow for clear liquids such as water, apple juice or Gatorade up to two hours before surgery, a rule that differs from the adult guidelines.